hugorbarbosa/cpp-coding-style-guide/README.md

 ## Formatting

 Ensuring that the code always has the desired format is a very difficult and error-prone task.
 Thus, it is highly recommended to use a tool that automatically checks and formats the code.
 A tool that is commonly utilized for this purpose is clang-format, which allows to directly apply a predefined code style (e.g., Google, Microsoft, etc) or customize a new one with the desired style options.
-Please refer to the [C++ project template][ref-cpp-project-template] to know more details about clang-format, and how this tool can be used in a project.
+Please refer to the [C++ development tooling][ref-cpp-development-tooling] guide to know more details about clang-format, and to the [C++ project template][ref-cpp-project-template] to see how this tool can be used in a project.

 ### Line length